 One important consideration with planting into soil within the cold frame, is how best to deal with soil fertility, weeding, mulching, crop rotation, etc. Robust cold frames are wonderful in terms of protection against the elements, but they can also hamper ground preparations and cultivation.
 A less permanent cold frame can be put up and taken down more quickly, but is less stable in strong winds.
 A grower should carefully consider whether to do soil preparations and/or cultivation before/after the frame is set up, versus within the frame itself.

-The next year, I made cold frames out of plywood reinforced with 2x2 dimensional lumber along the edges.
+The next year, I built frames out of plywood reinforced with 2x2 dimensional lumber along the edges.
 Because plywood will fall apart when exposed to even small amounts of moisture, I applied several coats of white paint inside and out, to provide not only protection to the wood but also a nice reflective surface.
 That material worked well, but I didn’t size the frame itself very well.
 I didn’t vary the height from front to back so the window on top was relatively level to the ground.
 That meant rainwater would collect in each window light instead of running off to one side.
 That allowed algae to grow on the glass, thus dramatically reducing the light transmission.
 The way I’d built the sides, it would have been awkward to add height at the back and slope the side walls to match the slope of the lid.
 I ended up giving up on that particular frame.
-So much for that idea.

 Another thing we’ve tried is to use straw bales as a frame, covered with a sliding glass door.
 The bales provided a wonderful interior space, but it was difficult to provide adequate insulation along the sides where the lid sloped from back to front.
 Also, the bales dictated certain dimensions which couldn’t easily be changed without breaking apart a bale and retying it.
 I could work with length and width, but the back wall had to be a whole bale taller than the front wall, which again wasn’t ideal.
 Plus the straw bales deteriorated pretty quickly during the growing season, and they were soggy and heavy to remove at the end of the season.